Sleep Apnea Across a Lifetime

 The single most underappreciated finding in sleep medicine is that breathing through your nose during sleep is fundamentally different from breathing through your mouth.
 Nasal breathing filters and humidifies air, generates nitric oxide that opens the lower airways, and stabilizes the upper airway during sleep.
 Mouth breathing during sleep collapses the soft palate, dries out tissues, and contributes to snoring and apnea even in patients on CPAP.

 There is a simple 2x2 way to think about it: nasal versus mouth breathing, awake versus asleep.
 Most patients can manage nasal breathing while awake.
 Restoring nasal breathing during sleep is where most of our work happens.
 That is why so many of the procedures across these life stages, from rapid palatal expansion in children to DOME in adults, target the nasal floor and the upper jaw.
-When those structures are right, the rest of the airway has room to work.
+When those structures are right, they optimize sleep breathing.

 Further reading: A 2x2 Matrix: Nasal vs Mouth Breathing, Awake vs Asleep